jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-'As I am, so are these.
-As are these, so am I.' Drawing the parallel to yourself, neither kill nor get others to kill.
+I know where I'm going and I know the truth, and I don't have to be what you want me to be.
+I'm free to be what I want.
-- The Buddha
+- Muhammad Ali

-Updated on: [3/11/2024]
+Updated on: [3/12/2024]
 <!-- #quoteEnd -->
 </pre>